bakame-php/http-structured-fields/docs/07-extensions.md

 }
 ```

-This interface should return one of the DataType class and this is the interface that needs
+This interface should return one of the DataType instance and all the containers are able to work
-to be implemented.
-All the containers are able to work with a `StructuredFieldProvider`.
+with object that implement the interface.

-Imagine you have an `AcceptHeaderItem` class, and you want to take advantage of the package.
-You
+As an example, imagine you have an `AcceptHeaderItem` class, and you want to take advantage of the package.
-only have to implement the `StructuredFieldProvider`.
+You will have to implement the `StructuredFieldProvider`.
 Once done, your class will be able to
 work with the `OuterList` class.

 ```php